gestimation/cifmodeling/README.md

 This function accepts both shared and panel-specific arguments.
 When a single formula is provided, the same model structure is reused for each panel, and arguments supplied as lists are applied individually to each panel.
-Arguments such as code.events, label.strata, or addCensorMark can be given as lists, where each list element corresponds to one panel.
+Arguments such as `code.events`, `label.strata`, or `addCensorMark` can be given as lists, where each list element corresponds to one panel.
 This allows flexible configuration while maintaining a concise and readable syntax.

-The example below creates a 1×2 panel (rows.columns.panel = c(1,2))
+The example below creates a 1×2 panel (`rows.columns.panel = c(1,2)`)
 comparing the cumulative incidence of two competing events in the same cohort, namely CIF of diabetic retinopathy in the left panel and CIF of macrovascular complications in the right panel.
-Both panels are stratified by fruit intake (fruitq1), and the legend is shared at the bottom.
+Both panels are stratified by `fruitq1`, and the legend is shared at the bottom.
 The pairs of `code.events` as a list instructs `cifpanel()` to display event 1 in the first panel and event 2 in the second panel, with event code 0 representing censoring.

 ``` r
 cifpanel(